knetero/get_next_line/README.md

- - Reading a line from a fd is way too tedious

-                  Summary:
-This project is about programming a function that returns a line
-                 read from a file descriptor.

-                    Goals:
-This project will not only allow you to add a very convenient function to your collection, but it will also make you learn a highly interesting new concept in C programming: static variables.
+## Get_Next_Line

+This projects is about creating a function that, allows to read a line ending with a newline character ('\\n') from a file descriptor, without knowing its size beforehand.
+One of the goal of this project is to learn a highly interesting new concept in C programming: static variables, and to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.